Macrometacorp/docs/docs/photoniq/fingerprinting/index.md

 ## Fingerprint Metrics

-When a visitor accesses your website, the Digital Fingerprint service uniquely identifies them.
+When visitors access your website, the Digital Fingerprint service uniquely identifies them.
 At the same time, the fingerprint service collects metrics about the individual visitor.
 These metrics include device types (e.g., desktop, mobile), whether the visitor is a human or a bot, and how often these visitors access your website.

 ### Fingerprint Metrics Reports